 As a practitioner, I started teaching at a small suburban private K-12 school where I taught general music, choir, drama, worship band, and physical education.
 After getting my masters degree, I went to a rural school where I taught 6-12 choir, drama, ukulele, and guitar.
 I then went to an urban K-8 school where I directed a highly competitive show choir and taught general music and choir.
 I have taught the following courses at the collegiate level: conducting fundamentals; music for elementary teachers; introduction to technology in music education; and education and technology reform.
 I have assisted in the following courses: teaching choral music; and introduction to music education.
 I have also supervised student teachers.

 As a researcher, my interest was piqued when I learned about informal music learning written about by Lucy Green.
 I wrote a master's thesis on one young man's journey of becoming a YouTube musician.
 This research spurred my classroom and subsequent research.
 Most of my research has to do with how people are using YouTube to learn and make music.
 I have been looking at how informal music learning and participatory culture can be incorporated into the classroom.
 I have looked at how virtual identities and online communities are formed.
 I have explored how musicians use the internet to consume, create, and share their craft.
 I have also been looking at how collaborative video logs can be used to develop a sense of identity and community within the classroom.

-As a performer, my most recent endeavors can be found on this YouTube playlist.
-Every week on Monday, I publish a vlog featuring a new mediated performance.
-In the live venue, I often am seen on the musical theater stage (or at least behind the scenes as a director.
+As a performer, I have two predominant venues.
+Musical theater and YouTube video creation.
+My most recent online endeavors can be found on this YouTube playlist.
+In the live venue, I often am seen on the musical theater stage and behind the scenes as a director.
 I also take any opportunity I can get to play ukulele, usually as the coordinator of a participatory music making session like that of the Homebrew Ukulele Union founded by one of my mentors, Matthew Thibeault.